bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/app.rst

 Python callbacks in server sessions
 ''''''''''''''''''''''''''''''''''''

-Bokeh executes synchronous session callbacks in a bounded worker executor, so expensive callback code does not occupy the server's event-loop thread.
-The document remains locked for the duration of the callback: callbacks belonging to one session execute serially, while callbacks for different sessions can execute concurrently.
-A synchronous callback may safely update its own document, but it should not assume that it is running on the event-loop thread.
+Bokeh executes synchronous periodic, timeout, and next-tick callbacks in a bounded worker executor.
+Model and document callbacks that they trigger, as well as callbacks triggered while applying client protocol updates, execute in the same worker.
+The document remains locked for the duration of each callback, so callbacks for one session execute serially while callbacks for different sessions can execute concurrently.
+Synchronous callbacks can update their session document normally and :func:`~bokeh.io.curdoc` continues to return that document, but callback code should not assume it is running on the event-loop thread.

-Asynchronous periodic, timeout, and next-tick callbacks execute on the event loop and retain the document lock across ``await`` expressions.
-They are useful for asynchronous I/O and APIs that require a running event loop.
-CPU-intensive work in an async callback should still be delegated to a thread or process executor.
+Callbacks defined with ``async def`` execute on the event loop and retain the document lock across ``await`` expressions.
+They are appropriate for asynchronous I/O and event-loop APIs.
+CPU-intensive or blocking work in an async callback must still be delegated to a thread or process executor.
+Model and document callbacks invoked directly by an async callback execute inline as part of that callback and must also remain non-blocking.

+Updates triggered by a callback are sent over WebSockets on the event-loop thread after the synchronous callback finishes.

 Unlocked callbacks are available when a long-running operation should not hold the session's document lock.
 See `Updating from unlocked callbacks`_ below.